cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-objects.md

 })
 ```

-Note the forced import of `import _ from "../../environment"` to actively inform on the `string` type as opposed to `string | undefined`, and avoid any compilation error.
+Note the forced import of `import _ from "../../environment"`, to actively inform on the `string` type (as opposed to `string | undefined`) and avoid any compilation error.

-Launch your checkers chain.
-For instance, from the checkers folder, with:
+Launch your checkers chain, for instance from the checkers folder with:

 <!-- TODO create a Docker container that contains everything for a pure CosmJS dev to follow along -->